By Pamela Bump, Staff Writer

-- Scrum: A portion the agile development process in which a self-organized, cross-functioning team (scrum team) determines a potential solution for a problem.
+- Scrum: A portion the agile development process in which a self-organized, cross-functional team (scrum team) develops a potential solution for a problem.
 A scrum can consist of multiple “sprints,” or time-limited work sessions focused on a specific piece of a project.

-- Transformational innovation: The most high-risk style of innovation, which companies often find too risky to invest in.
+- Transformational innovation: The most long-range type of innovation, which companies often find too risky to invest in.
 This often involves entering an entirely new market segment, using a new distribution strategy, testing a new business model, etc. Very loosely tied to the core business, unlike incremental or adjacent innovation.

 - Disruptive innovation: A term popularized by author and Harvard Business School professor Clayton Christensen, it describes a process by which a product or service starts off by doing simple things, inexpensively, for less sophisticated customers.
 At this stage, it is ignored by incumbents, who are extracting profits from more demanding, sophisticated, and price-insensitive users.
 But the new product or service relentlessly moves up-market, eventually “disrupting” established competitors.

-- Innovation Life Cycle: Also referred to the Technology Adoption Life Cycle or the Diffusion of Innovations, this theory presents how an innovation or product is adopted into society.
+- Innovation Life Cycle: Also referred to as the Technology Adoption Life Cycle or the Diffusion of Innovations, this theory attempts to explain how an innovation or product is adopted into society.
 The cycle was first published in the 1962 book, “Diffusion of Innovations” by Everett Rogers.
-This title is now in its fifth edition, updated in 2003.
-Phases, or groups adopting a product, are often referred to as Innovators, Early Adopters, Early/Late Majority, and Laggards.
-Here is a simplified run-down of each cycle phase:
+Groups adopting a product are often referred to as Innovators, Early Adopters, Early/Late Majority, and Laggards.
+Here is a simplified description of each cycle phase:

 - Innovators: The first to know about, or be involved with developing, an innovation.